 - Who can add to dialogue in a way that complements your thoughts?

 It’s also critical to consider the reach of guests.
 Do they have a large following, and are they engaged?
-If so, that can provide a big boost to your podcast program.
+If so, it’s likely they can provide a big boost to your podcast program.

 Before you invite guests onto your firm’s podcast, you should be engaged with the guest on social media (or at the very least, following them).
 Check on that first.
 Sometimes it makes sense to position the invitation as reciprocal – maybe there is content that you can create for their blog, for example.
 This is also an opportunity for your guest to promote their business and reach a new audience.
 You can try one of these methods for actually reaching your target guest: